-A /16 will be held in reserve for exclusive use by Internet Exchange Points (IXPs).
-On application for IPv4 resources, an IXP will receive one number resource (/24 to /22) according to the following:
+A /15 will be held in reserve for exclusive use by Internet Exchange Points (IXPs).
+On application for IPv4 resources, an IXP will receive a single number resource block according to the following:

-- This space will be used to run an IXP peering LAN; other uses are forbidden. - Organisations receiving space under this policy must be IXPs and must meet the definition as described in section two of the RIPE document "IPv6 Address Space for Internet Exchange Points". - IXPs holding other PI IPv4 space for their peering LAN (i.e. they are seeking a larger assignment), must return their old peering LAN resources back to this pool within 180 days of assignment. - New IXPs will be assigned a /24.
-Should they require a larger assignment, they must return their current assignment (or existing PI used as an IXP peering LAN) and receive a replacement /23 or /22.
-After one year the utilisation of the new assignment must be at least 50%, unless special circumstances are defined. - IP space returned by IXPs will be added to the reserved pool maintained for IXP use. - Assignments will only be made to IXPs who have already applied for, or received an IPv6 assignment for their peering LAN.
+- 1. Organisations receiving space under this policy must be IXPs and must meet the definition as described in section two of the RIPE Document "IPv6 Address Space for Internet Exchange Points". - 2.
+This space will be used to run an IXP peering LAN only; other uses are forbidden. - 3.
+Assignments will only be made to IXPs that have applied for an IPv6 assignment for their peering LAN (or have already received one). - 4.
+New IXPs will be assigned a /24 by default.
+Once they require a larger assignment, they must return their current one (or existing PI used as an IXP peering LAN) and receive a replacement up to maximum of a /22.
+After one year, utilisation of the new assignment must be at least 50%, unless special circumstances are defined.
+On request or once there are no more assignments of /24 (or larger) available, assignments can be made down to /27. - 5.
+IXPs holding other PI IPv4 space for their peering LAN (i.e. they are seeking a larger assignment), and any IPv4 space assigned from this pool that is no longer in use, must be returned to the pool within 180 days of disuse or a new assignment.